-A clear and comprehensive discussion of the place of Poland in this conflict.
-The author published several other useful books including works on the role of Polish mathematicians in breaking the Nazi German "Enigma" machine code before World War II and on the resistance movement in the German concentration camp in Auschwitz.
+A lucid and comprehensive account of the place of Poland in this conflict.
+The author's other books explore the role of Polish mathematicians in breaking the German "Enigma" code and the resistance movement in the German death camp in Auschwitz.